cloudfoundry/multiapps-controller/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-### Summary
+### Description
 Describe your issue here.
+What is the expected behavior?
+What is the actual behavior?

 ### Your environment
 *	MultiApps Controller version -
-*	MultiApps CF CLI Plugin version - <!-- if applicable -->
+*	MultiApps CF CLI Plugin version - <!-- delete if not applicable -->
 *	which CF vendor is used -
-*	which backing service is used -
+*	which backing services are used - <!-- e.g. database service -->

 ### Steps to reproduce
 Tell us how to reproduce this issue.
 Create [GIST(s)](https://gist.github.com/) which is copy of your deployment and extension descriptor and link here (if applicable)

-### Expected behaviour
-Tell us what should happen

-### Actual behaviour
+### Additional information
-Tell us what happens instead.

 If you operate your own MultiApps Controller, provide all application logs.
 Create a [GIST(s)](https://gist.github.com/) which contains the logs.
 Please refrain of copying full logs here because it will make the issue hard to read.